 The Franklin S&P 500 ETF is one of the most accessible ESG funds in Europe.
 Founded by Franklin Templeton to fill the niche that arose after the Paris Agreement, this ETF aims to reduce climate change impacts.

-The ETF includes around 400 stocks from various companies with a similar outlook on climate change and the overall reduction of carbon emissions.
+The ETF includes around 400 stocks from various companies with a similar outlook on climate change and reducing carbon emissions.
 USPA follows the standard ESG selection based on the benchmark created by the Paris Agreement.
-Besides that, the ETF helps you exclude companies involved in the use of non-renewable energy sources such as natural gas, oil, and coal.
+Besides that, the ETF helps you exclude companies using non-renewable energy sources such as natural gas, oil, and coal.

-Although it does not have any performance history launched in early 2020, it has generated a 10.6% revenue from July-November.
-However, with its environmental score of 62 and 55, and 51 in social and governance scores, it is a profitable option for investors looking for long-term ESG funds.
+Although it launched in early 2020 and has no performance history, it generated 10.6% revenue from July to November.
+However, its environmental scores of 62, 55, and 51 in social and governance scores make it a profitable option for investors looking for long-term ESG funds.

 ESG Mutual Funds

 Mutual Funds work quite differently than ETFs.
-When you invest in mutual funds, you are dealing directly with the companies that manage the funds.
+When you invest in mutual funds, you deal directly with the companies that manage the funds.

-Although most mutual funds are actively managed, they come with a specified holding period and high price range that might be a turn-off for beginners in the market.
+Although most mutual funds are actively managed, they have a specified holding period and a high price range, which might be a turn-off for market beginners.

-However, the high price range gives you hands-on research, analysis, and data regarding your asset’s performance which is a huge plus if you’re aiming for impact.
+However, the high price range gives you hands-on research, analysis, and data regarding your asset’s performance, which is a huge plus if you aim to make an impact.
 Here are some ESG mutual fund options for you to consider.

 10. Vert Global Sustainable Real Estate Fund (VGSRX)

-If you want to include real estate investment options in your portfolio, this mutual fund is easily the best option for you.
+If you want to include real estate investment options in your portfolio, this mutual fund is easily the best option.
 Typically, it is quite challenging to find ESG investing funds in the real estate sector, and the VGSRX is one of the leading funds in the niche.

 Launched by Sam Adams, the CEO of Vert Asset Management, the fund works to provide exposure to companies looking to incorporate green practices into building structures.

-Ultimately, the fund only selects companies that take specific measures to reduce their carbon footprint in the real estate sector and contribute positively to the environment.
-Also, the fund uses the popularity of green funds strategically to generate steady profits for its investors.
+Ultimately, the fund selects companies that take specific measures to reduce their carbon footprint in the real estate sector and contribute positively to the environment.
+The fund also strategically uses the popularity of green funds to generate steady profits for its investors.

 11. Vanguard FTSE Social Index Fund Admiral

 If you’re looking for affordable Vanguard SRI funds to invest in, the Vanguard FTSE Social Index Fund Admiral is one of the cheapest ESG mutual fund options.
-In 2020 alone, the fund acquired more than $3 billion worth of assets under its management.
+In 2020 alone, the fund acquired over $3 billion worth of assets under its management.

 The mutual fund excludes companies involved in alcohol, weapons, and tobacco businesses, including only socially responsible investing options in your portfolio.

-Although they use a separate screening process than other actively managed ESG funds, it does assess the environmental and social impacts of its holdings adequately.
+Although it uses a separate screening process from other actively managed ESG funds, it adequately assesses its holdings’ environmental and social impacts.

 Some of its most popular holdings include Apple, Amazon, and Microsoft.
 The fund promises almost 1.2% in yearly dividends to its investors, which is expected to grow, attributing to the industry’s popularity.
 Check out these other top Vanguard ESG ETF funds.